23 Dec ARAMIS System at Monash University Drop Weight Testing Facility

 Scan-Xpress supplied Monash University with an ARAMIS Dynamic Metrology System enabling them to perform materials testing for materials research and development purposes.

 Understanding how materials and structures respond to impact forces is critical when designing, engineering, and manufacturing components and assemblies that will experience impact.
 The National Drop Weight Impact Testing Facility (NDWITF) at Monash University is a unique, state of the art facility, that aims to resolve some of these uncertainties by observing and measuring the behaviour of elements under high impact.

-Scan-Xpress supplied Monash University with a High-Speed ARAMIS System from GOM Metrology of Germany that can quantitatively measure deformation and displacement on the specimen during impact.
+After analysis of the requirements, our team recommended the High-Speed ARAMIS System that can quantitatively measure deformation and displacement of the specimen during impact.

 The ARAMIS system uses two high-speed Photron Cameras and was selected because it can:

 - Record images at speeds of 6,400 to 200,000 fps

 - Track sample deformation in 3D and real-time using a pre-applied surface pattern